kiranmadansar/RGB-LED-control-using-Android-Smartphone/README.md

 We use Android Smartphone sensors to change the color of RGB-LED connected to Intel Edison.
 Sensor data is sent from Smartphone to Intel Edison via Bluetooth protocol.

-Smartphone code to get sensor data and transfer it to Intel Edison is written by Sarweshkumar CR.
+Smartphone code to get sensor data and transfer it to Intel Edison is written by [Sarweshkumar CR](https://github.com/sarweshkumar47)  You can follow it [here](https://github.com/sarweshkumar47/RGB-LED-Control-through-Intel-Edison-using-Android-Smartphone-Gesture-Tilt).

-##Hardwares used:
+##Hardware :
 * Intel Edison
 * Android Smartphone ( which has accelerometer and magnetometer )
 * 3 resistors each of 220 Ohm.